CropModelingPlatform/CropModellingArise/README.md

  `user@login.hpc.ic.ac.uk` (replace 'user' by your username), and the connection type must be set on `SSH`.
 Then click on `Òpen`and type your password.

 A terminal appears when the connection is realized.
-Please note that no graphic interface is provided so the Linx command lines are used.
+Please note that no graphic interface is provided so the Linux command lines are used.

 ### Transfer of files to and from the computing platform

  <img src="images/Winscp-connect.png" alt="logo" width="500" align="center" />

-Once Winscp software is installed, open it and in the frame `Host name`, type the the domain adress `login.hpc.ic.ac.uk`, and the password and username in the appropriate frames.
+Once Winscp software is installed, open it and in the frame `Host name`, type the domain adress `login.hpc.ic.ac.uk`, and the password and username in the appropriate frames.
 In file protocol, choose 'scp', then click on 'Login' and a double window appears with on the right the file system of the remote computing platform, and on the left, the local file system :

  <img src="images/WinSCP-transfer.jpeg" alt="logo" width="500" align="center" />

-In each of the windows, choose the appropriate directories and to transfer a file from a machine to the other, you juste have to select and drag the file(s).
+In each of the windows, choose the appropriate directories and to transfer a file from a machine to the other, you have to select and drag the file(s).

 ## 2 - File system